mgoulao/arkheion/main.typ

 #import "template.typ": *

-// Take a look at the file `template.typ` in the file panel
-// to customize this template and discover how it works.
+// You can customize the template by changing the template.typ file.
 #show: project.with(
   title: "ArXiv Typst Template",
   authors: (